eclab/grains/midi/docs/ModularMIDIConventionsForMusicians.md

 96-111         | First 16 Parameters for ID 14
 112-127        | First 16 Parameters for ID 15

-Notice that each of the IDS 9...15 have 16 parameters allotted to them.
-They are all "7-bit".
-You can think of these as parameters "a" through "p".

-We will discuss Program Save, Current Program Save, and Current Program Revert in a section below.

-## NRPN
+### NRPN Table

-If your module supports it, you can also be able to set up to 256 parameters in your module using NRPN.
-NRPN is a bit slower than CC but it has much higher resolution and more parameters.
-Unfortunately many DAWs and controllers do not support it.
-The first 9 parameters in your NRPN region correspond to the CC parameters "a" through "i": and if your ID is in the Auxiliary Parameter space, the first 16 parameters correspond to its parameters "a" through "p".
+Each ID gets 256 parameters, all 14-bit, in the NRPN space.
+The first 9 parameters correspond to the parameters "a...i" in CC for IDs 1...8.
+The first 16 parameters correspond to the parameters "a...p" in Auxiliary Parameters for IDs 9...15.

 NRPN Region  | Function
 -------------|-------------------------------